ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 If we want to delete the value $x$ in a BST, we first find the node that has that value.
 There are three possibilities for that node:

-- If it is a leaf node, we can just delete it -- meaning, deleting the corresponding child pointer of its parent.
+- If it is a leaf node, we can just delete it -- meaning, setting the corresponding child pointer of its parent to *null*.
 - If the node has exactly one child, redirect its parent to the child.
 - If it is an inner node, find the largest node $y$ in the left subtree, and:
     - Update the value of the $x$ node to the value of the $y$ node.